The Top Moments From A Decade That Reshaped American Politics

 Marijuana becomes legal in states

 Speaking of changing public opinion, the mainstreaming of marijuana has been a sea change.
-It was in 2012 when pot became legal in Colorado and Washington state.
+In 2012, pot became legal in Colorado and Washington state.
 Since then, nine more states and the District of Columbia have adopted expansive rules for recreational marijuana use.
 Marijuana for medical use is legal in almost two dozen other states.

 Marijuana is still illegal by federal law.
 But two-thirds of Americans now are in favor of legalizing marijuana, up from just 44% a decade ago, according to Gallup.
 Even a majority of Republicans now agree it should be legalized.